Navigating the Delhi Airport

 8. Ok, you’ve cleared immigration, gotten your bags, now you need to get through customs.
 India did away with Customs cards recently, so if you have nothing to declare, follow the Green line and exit.
 That’s about all it takes; no one goes through your baggage.

 9. Alright!
 You’ve been released upon India!
 There are two potential places for pick up; someone will be INSIDE the airport when you first exit customs.
 This is a “VIP” waiting area, and the main waiting area is outside.
-Do not go outside, we will meet you INSIDE!
+Do not go outside, you will be met INSIDE!

 The relatively calm inside (above) vs the outside (below).

 And there you have it!
-If you want to change money or use the ATM, both of those options are here for you (there are two 3 ATMs immediately after you exit customs, still inside the airport).
+If you want to change money or use the ATM, both of those options are here for you.

 If you’ve stumbled upon this page and you’re not going on a RetreaTours journey, we advise that you go to the pre-paid taxi service kiosk to the left of customs if you need a ride.
 Here, you tell them where you need to go, they set the price, you pay them, and they tell you which numbered cab to take outside (the numbered yellow signs, across the street).
 This is a good way to proceed so you’re not forced to haggle after such a long journey.
 Again–this is only for those traveling independently, not anyone on a tour with us.